Flooding And Heavy Rainfall Event: State Of Emergency Declared

 · Residents in low lying areas near waterways should remain prepared for rising water, ensure safety of stock and be prepared to evacuate if required.
 If you feel unsafe, don’t wait for conditions to worsen head to your local Civil Defence Centre.
 In an emergency call 111.

-· We are asking any residents that have had any flood waters through their property to please call us on 03 6877200 so that we can arrange rapid assessments of their properties.
-Water and septic systems may have been affected even if water didn’t enter the house.

-· A boil water notice is in place for those on the Geraldine Urban Supply, Rangitata Huts, Te Moana and Downlands Water Scheme users (excluding Pareora and St Andrews townships).
+· A boil water notice remains in place for those on the Geraldine Urban Supply, Te Moana and Downlands Water Scheme users (excluding Pareora and St Andrews townships).

 · We have Conserve Water Notice in place for all of the Timaru District, particularly Te Moana and Peel Forest.